Eligibility and enrollment

 Eligible family members may be added to your coverage at one of the three enrollment opportunities listed above or if you experience a change in status.
 Eligible family members cannot be added to your coverage at any other time, including during annual enrollment.

-All enrollments must be completed within 60 days of the enrollment event.
+All enrollments must be completed within 30 days of the enrollment event.
 Coverage is effective the first of the month following receipt of your election by the ExxonMobil Benefits Service Center (EMBSC), except in the case of a birth or adoption of a child when changes will be effective on the date of the birth or adoption.

-You may be requested to provide documents at some future date to prove that the family members you enrolled were eligible (e.g. marriage certificate, birth certificate).
+You will be requested to provide documents at some future date to prove that the family members you enrolled were eligible (e.g. marriage certificate, birth certificate).
 If you fail to provide such requested documents within the required time period, coverage for the family members will be cancelled the first of the following month.
 If you enroll family members who are not eligible for the Plan, for instance, by covering children who do not meet the eligibility requirements, you may lose eligibility for yourself and your family under all ExxonMobil health plans.

 Eligible family members may also be removed from your coverage at any time; however, they may not be reinstated unless you experience a corresponding change in status or you wait until one of the enrollment opportunities listed above.

-Note: You are required to remove family members who are no longer eligible for coverage at the time of loss of eligibility.
+Note: You are required to remove family members who are no longer eligible3for coverage at the time of loss of eligibility.
 To remove an ineligible family member (a divorced spouse for example) you are required to notify the Benefits Service Center within 60 days of the loss of eligibility or your ineligible family members will not be entitled to COBRA benefits continuation.
 If you fail to notify the Benefits Service Center, you may also lose eligibility for yourself and your family under all ExxonMobil health plans.
 In addition, you will be required to reimburse the Plans for any claims paid after the loss of eligibility for any ineligible person(s).

 Post-Retirement changes in status